Facts and figures about UK taxes, benefits and public spending.

 A peer-reviewed quarterly journal publishing articles by academics and practitioners.

-In these frequent observations, we look at aspects of topical issues related to our research programme.
-To sign up to receive email alerts when new observations are posted, please email Bonnie Brimstone.
+In these frequent and topical observations, we comment on policy issues related to our research programme.
+Sign up to receive email alerts when new observations are posted, or scroll down to subscribe to one of our RSS feeds.

 Today the Government will publish a White Paper detailing plans to replace the current Basic State Pension and State Second Pension with a single state pension.
 The proposed reforms would be a welcome simplification of the current rather complex rules, particularly in the short run, but they also imply a reduction in the state pensions that most people born after around 1970 can expect to receive from the state.
 This cut in the generosity of pension benefits for currently young people will help reduce public spending on pensioners in the longer-run as pressures from an ageing population intensify.
 Reducing state support will also increase the incentives for younger cohorts to save privately for their retirement.